alexgoodell/ghdmodel/README.md

-# Global Health Decisions - Modeling
+# Global Health Decisions - Data Models

-Contains the data models underlying GHD and a simple webserver to make them available over the network.
+The data models underlying GHD and a simple web server to make them available over the network.

 ## Install